opendxl/opendxl-client-python/docs/sdk/tiefilerepexample.rst

 =========================================================

-This sample demonstrates invoking the McAfee Threat Intelligence Exchange (TIE) DXL service to retrieve the the reputation of files (as identified by their hashes).
+This sample demonstrates invoking the McAfee Threat Intelligence Exchange (TIE) DXL service to retrieve the reputation of files (as identified by their hashes).

 Prerequisites